 Remembering shortcuts can be challenging.
 If you go back into that keyboard dialog (Step 1 above), you can always look up a command (Step 2 and 3) and see what shortcut you assigned to it.
 It will be listed in the Current Shortcut field.
 Even better, keep a list in your work area.
 Periodically print out a list:

 In any document, click Print to open the Print dialog.
-Select Word settings, and in the Print What drop-down, select Key assignments (Fig. 3 shows the Mac interface, Fig. 4 shows Windows, though these dialog boxes vary depending on your OS and your printer).
+Select Word settings, and in the Print What drop-down, select Key assignments (Fig. 3 shows the Mac interface, Fig. 4 shows Windows, though these dialog boxes vary slightly on any computer, depending on your OS and your printer).

-This only prints a list of the shortcuts you created, not those in the system already, such as those for Select All or Save.
+This only prints a list of the shortcuts you created, not those built into the system, such as those for Select All or Save.